LBMC/RAPToR/README.md

 The method works in a 2-step process:

- 1. A reference gene expression time-series is interpolated to build a near-continous, **high-temporal-resolution reference** (a number of which are included in associated data-packages, see below).
+ 1. A reference gene expression time-series is interpolated to build a near-continuous, **high-temporal-resolution reference** (a number of which are included in associated data-packages, see below).
  1. A **correlation profile** of each of your samples against this reference is dressed, and the timing of the correlation peak is the estimated age.  **Bootstrapping on genes** then gives a confidence interval of the estimates.

 <center>